-Five Options Trading Myths Exposed - Cabot Wealth Network
+Options Education: 5 Trading Myths Exposed

-Five Options Trading Myths
+5 Common Options Trading Myths

-Myth 1: Options trading is too risky.
+Myth 1: Options Trading Is Too Risky

 It is true that options are risky if you don’t know what you’re doing.
 But with a little education on the subject, options trading can be as safe as you want it to be.
 When done right, the whole point of options is to reduce risk.

 Options are all about probabilities, which enable you to choose your level of risk in a trade.
 For example, if you want to play it safe and hit “singles”—i.e., go for modest returns that eventually add up if you string enough of them together—you can choose a trade that has an 80% probability of success.
+That is EXACTLY the strategy we use at Cabot Profit Booster, where we sell covered calls on my fellow Cabot analyst Mike Cintolo’s stock picks in his weekly Cabot Top Ten Trader momentum-stock advisory.

 If you’re willing to take on more risk by going for home runs even if it increases the chance that you’ll swing and miss, you can reduce your probability of success in exchange for a much bigger payoff.
+This is the strategy that we use at Cabot Options Trader/Cabot Options Trader Pro.

 So really, the notion that options trading is risky is only part myth.
 Options trading can be risky … but only for the uninitiated.
 Which brings me to myth No. 2 …

-Myth 2: Options trading is too confusing.
+Myth 2: Options Trading Is Too Confusing

 It’s true that trading options is more complex than buying and selling stocks.
-Options comes with its own vernacular—covered calls, selling puts, the strike price, iron condors, etc.—and that requires some getting used to, but it’s not like learning how to split the atom.
+Options trading comes with its own vernacular—covered calls, selling puts, the strike price, iron condors, etc.—and that requires some getting used to.
+But it’s not like learning how to split the atom.
 Like most things, options can be learned easily if you’re willing to put in just a little bit of time.

 Once learned, the options-trading process will quickly become second nature.
 You don’t have to be a seasoned professional to trade options.
 There are plenty of self-directed investors who picked it up and now trade options regularly.
 You can too.

+And of note, at Cabot Options Trader I spend a great deal of time explaining each trade as well as writing options education articles.

-Myth 3: You need a lot of money to trade options.
+Myth 3: You Need a Lot of Money to Trade Options

 Not really.
 For most trades, you don’t need more than $1,000 in capital.
 And why is this?
 Because the most powerful factor of options is the leverage you get when buying calls and puts.
 For example, instead of paying $5,000 to buy 100 shares of stock XYZ, with options you can pay $200, and have the same upside potential as if you had bought the stock.

-But whether if you have $1,000 or $100,000, you should plan on allocating between 2% and 5% to each trade.
+But whether you have $1,000 or $100,000, you should plan on allocating between 2% and 5% to each trade.
 By not risking too much on any one trade, and with the awesome potential of the leverage that options allows, you should theoretically get more mileage—and hopefully more profits—from your options money than you would if you invested that money in 10 stocks.

-Myth 4: Options require a bull market.
+Myth 4: Options Require a Bull Market

 Not necessarily.
 Through the magic of puts, you can still profit even when the market begins to fall.
 In traditional investing, the average investor can’t outright short the market by selling stocks or indexes short because of the unlimited upside risk.
 However, puts allow options traders to gain bearish exposure at a fraction of the cost.
 A put purchase is used when a decline in the price of the underlying stock or ETF is expected.

 For example, if you expect stock XYZ to fall, you could buy a put at a specific strike price with unlimited potential for profits.
 The maximum loss on the trade is the amount of premium paid.

-For example, the purchase of the XYZ 100 put for $1 would only risk the $1 paid.
-If the stock were to close at $100 or above at expiration, the put would expire worthless, and your loss would be limited to the $1.
+For example, the purchase of the XYZ 100 put for $1 (or $100 for each contract representing 100 shares) would only risk the $100 paid.
+If the stock were to close at $100 or above at expiration, the put would expire worthless, and your loss would be limited to the $100.
 However, if the stock were to go below $99, the holder of this put would make $100 per contract purchased per point below $99.
 By purchasing puts, you can take advantage of a down market with low-risk, high-reward trades.

-Myth 5: You can only trade options on stocks you already own.
+Myth 5: You Can Only Trade Options on Stocks You Already Own

 Wrong.
 The beauty of options trading is that you’re not limited to the stocks already in your portfolio.
 An option is a contract that conveys to its holder the right, but not the obligation, to buy (in the case of a call) or sell (in the case of a put) shares of the underlying security at a specified price (the strike price) on or before a given date (expiration day).